Qualifying standards in athletics: Unqualified competitors

 In order to make the meet globally encompassing, every NOC or NGB, is allowed to submit one athlete to compete, even if they have not achieved the standards.
 The hosting country for the meet is allowed to enter one athlete per event.

-Current Standards

-The current World Athletics link to entry standards in downloadable form are currently here.

-The 2015 standards visible as a website courtesy of USATF are here.

-The 2013 standards are published here.

-As standards change from year to year, the current standards will be updated here.

 Other meets

 Other championship meets that have qualifying standards include the NCAA meets.
 While currently the Div.
 1 outdoor championships is based on regional qualifying other outdoor divisions and all indoor divisions have standards.
-The current NCAA standards are published here.